-• The goal for those developing an educational product is to identify an issue or problem related to their practice, and after researching available literature, develop a solution to the problem or issue.
-The solution might be developed in the form of a curriculum, a workshop, a set of informational materials, a web site, an article for publication or other appropriate educational product.

-• The goal for those conducting independent research is also to identify an issue or problem to investigate; but in this case, the investigation is through an independent research project.
+- The goal for those developing an educational product is to identify an issue or problem related to their practice, and after researching available literature, develop a solution to the problem or issue.
+The solution might be developed in the form of a curriculum, a workshop, a set of informational materials, a website, an article for publication or other appropriate educational product. - The goal for those conducting independent research is also to identify an issue or problem to investigate; but in this case, the investigation is through an independent research project.
 For those conducting independent research, it is especially important to have a clear vision in mind for the research and have an adviser who is willing to provide support throughout the project.
+Students need a research background beyond what is provided within the MAE program to be successful with this option.